Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Assistant Professor Steve Cuden's Intermediate Screenwriting class welcomed Norman Steinberg to offer career advice on March 19.

 Theatre and Forensic Science Classes Collaborate on Mock Crime Scene Project

 Students in the Introduction to Stage Properties class collaborated with forensic science students in the Development of the Death Investigation System course to create and process a mock crime scene on campus.

-Cinema and Digital Arts Students Learn From Oscar-Nominated Animator Bill Plympton
+Cinema Arts Students Learn From Oscar-Nominated Animator Bill Plympton

-Point Park’s cinema and digital arts department partnered with the Toonseum to bring Plympton, an Oscar-nominated animator, to teach a master class on Saturday, March 16.
+Point Park’s cinema arts department partnered with the Toonseum to bring Plympton, an Oscar-nominated animator, to teach a master class on Saturday, March 16.

-Faculty Profile: Meet John Rice, Senior Teaching Artist, Cinema and Digital Arts
+Faculty Profile: Meet John Rice, Senior Teaching Artist, Cinema Arts

 John Rice, senior teaching artist at Point Park, received his B.A. in film/television production from Penn State University.